Overdrivr/cythonize-module-submodules/PROCESS.md

 # Research process to achieve successful compilation and packaging

+The goal of this document is to keep track of what was done to compile a pure python package into a compiled python package.

+When I say compiled, I don't mean turned into some .pyc files that still contain the original code.

+I mean **true compilation** that results in turning python code into assembly code, and making reverse-engineering as hard as if it were written in C.

 ## Step 1 - Commit 8180d914c8a211ce051104b78114af542e81b5f3

 Fails with the following message: